Bandar Siraf: Islamic era

 In the 9th century, Siraf was revamped and expanded exponentially as the sea trade with Asia flourished.
 The city's congregational mosque, one of the earliest in Iran, was among the items studied by Whitehouse.
 The mosque was "a huge rectangular structure with a central courtyard set on a raised podium", with a single entrance on the east side (opposite from the qibla).
 The mosque was built in two phases.
 The first was in the first half of the 9th century and the second was around 850.
 There were also several smaller mosques, all with mihrabs projecting onto the outside of the building.
 There are ruins of the luxurious houses of extremely rich traders who made their wealth through the port's success.

 The earliest Muslim writer to mention Siraf is Ibn al-Faqih, who wrote around 850 that Sirafi ships traded with India.
-Around the same time, Sulayman the Merchant wrote that Middle Eastern goods bound for China were first shipped from Basra to Siraf, then on to Muscat in Oman and Kollam in India.
+Around the same time, Sulaiman al-Tajir wrote that Middle Eastern goods bound for China were first shipped from Basra to Siraf, then on to Muscat in Oman and Kollam in India.
 Around 900, Abu Zayd Hasan - himself a merchant from Siraf - wrote that Sirafi ships were engaged in commerce with both Jeddah on the Red Sea and Zanzibar in East Africa.
 Abu Zayd also wrote that trade between the Persian Gulf and China had decreased after the Guangzhou massacre in 878 killed many foreign merchants, although Chinese coins were still circulating in Siraf at the time he was writing.
-Later, when al-Mas'udi visited Madagascar between 916 and 926, he noted that Sirafi ships were present there, along with ships from Oman.
+Later, when Al-Masudi visited Madagascar between 916 and 926, he noted that Sirafi ships were present there, along with ships from Oman.